IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.2.md

 <p style="font-family: 'Gabriola', serif;">“If you love Me, keep My commandments.
 And I will pray the Father, and He will give you **another Helper**, that **He** may abide with you forever, **the Spirit** of truth, **whom** the world cannot receive, because it neither sees **Him** nor knows **Him**; but you know **Him**, for **He dwells** with you and will be in you.”</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -1.5em;"> <em>John 14:15–17 (NKJV)</em></p>

 * Jesus promises “another Counselor/Helper”
-  * The Spirit will "dwell with" and “be in" you (Jn 14:15–17)
+  * The Spirit will "dwell with" and “be in" you (John 14:15–17)
   * “Another” implies another of the same kind, another person
-    * If JWs were correct, it should be a differnt helper, but it isn't
+    * If JWs were correct, it should be a different helper, but it isn't
 * NT writers intentionally use the masculine pronoun **He** for the Spirit
   * Breaking standard Greek grammar (since “pneuma” is neuter)
   * JW appeals to conventions in other languages: invalid, text is Greek